zoglad/fun-stuff/README.md

 # README #

-To use DevOps bulshit tools, do the following:
+To use DevOps bullshit tools, do the following:

 run the following command: